Aerendir/bundle-stripe/docs/Frontend-Integration.md

 In the [Stripe's documentation](https://stripe.com/docs/custom-form) you can find some basic information about how to do this.

-Stripe Bundle ships a form type for this and a pre-buil template.
+Stripe Bundle ships a form type for this.

 The form type is really simple: it is composed of only one field: [`card_token`](https://github.com/Aerendir/stripe-bundle/blob/master/Form/Type/CreditCardStripeTokenType.php).